 - 3 tablespoons water

 - ¼ teaspoon ground cinnamon

 - Preheat oven to 180°C/325°F. Rub the vegan butter around the base and sides of a medium-sized ovenproof casserole dish.

-- Wash the rice in a sieve under cold running water and drain well.
+- Rinse the rice in a sieve under cold running water and drain well.

 - Add the rice and all other rice pudding ingredients to the casserole dish and mix well.
-Put into the oven and cook for 2 hours.
+Put into the oven and bake for 1 ½ hours.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.